tsedio/tsed/docs/tutorials/prisma.md

 Finally, you'll use the services you created in the previous sections to implement the different routes of your app.

-Now we have to create controllers to exposes your business to our consumers.
+Now we have to create controllers to expose your business to our consumers.
 So create the following controllers in `src/controllers` directory:

 <Tabs class="-codes">
   <Tab label="UsersController.ts">